 Grist: A Journal of the Literary Arts, seeks high quality submissions from both emerging and established writers.
 We publish craft essays and interviews as well as fiction, nonfiction, and poetry—and we want to see your best work, regardless of form, style, or subject matter.

-Past issues have included such writers as Dan Albergotti, Dorothy Allison, Ellen Bass, Richard Bausch, Katherine Boo, Maud Casey, May-lee Chai, Peter Ho Davies, Timothy Donnelly, Tom Franklin, Elizabeth Gilbert, Lyn Hejinian, Bob Hicok, T.R.
+Past issues have included such writers as Dan Albergotti, Dorothy Allison, Ellen Bass, Richard Bausch, Katherine Boo, Maud Casey, May-lee Chai, Peter Ho Davies, Timothy Donnelly, Tom Franklin, Elizabeth Gilbert, Joy Harjo, Lyn Hejinian, Bob Hicok, T.R.
 Hummer, Adam Johnson, Fady Joudah, Dorianne Laux, Dorothea Lasky, Dana Levin, Julia B. Levine, Lisa Lewis, Thomas Lynch, Khaled Mattawa, Joseph Millar, Ander Monson, Danielle Pafunda, Ron Rash, Hilda Raz, Maggie Smith, Maura Stanton, Michael Steinberg, Virgil Suárez, William Wenthe, and many others.

 We read between May 15th and August 15th.
 Please note that we do not accept snail mail submissions.
 Please do not mix genres in the same submission.
 For each genre, please wait until we have responded to your current submission before submitting another.
 We do not consider previously published work.
 We discourage the submission of multiple drafts of the same work during a submission period unless a revision was requested by an editor.
 We do not consider work from those currently or recently affiliated with the University of Tennessee at Knoxville.